tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

-Version 1.0.0 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
-This release is NET 4.5 only.
+Version 1.0.1 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
+This release fixes a Firefox quirk and is NET 4.5 only.

-Firefox integration is broken.
-Use Chrome (or Edge) while we investigate and fix the Firefox issue.
+The SimpleDemo sample uses Chrome, Edge and Firefox..

 THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.